phaustin/quantecon-example/book/docs/python_by_example.md

 In our program, indentation decreases after line `ϵ_values.append(e)`, telling Python that this line marks the lower limit of the code block.

-More on indentation below---for now, let\'s look at another example of a `for` loop
+More on indentation below---for now, let's look at another example of a `for` loop

 ```{code-cell} ipython3